eferrea/BCI-Master/README.md

 1. Perform several (e.g.10) reaches to the targets.
 2. Press the Update Regression button to open the single unit GUI.
 The intensity of the color represents the tuning strength.
 3. Select several units for decoding (e.g.30-40 for good performance) by clicking on the colored square of the GUI and updating with the Update Regression button to update visualization.
-4. After collecting enough samples by continuosly reaching to the target (samples are shown on the right table, 150-200 for good performance) press the Switch BCI button to start the decoder.
+4. After collecting enough samples by continuosly reaching to the target and updating by pressing the Update Regression Button (samples are shown on the right table, 150-200 for good performance), press the Switch BCI button to start the decoder.
 In this condition, movements are controlled by neurons and should follow the mouse pointer in the simulation mode (this depends also on the quality of the calibration that is depending on the number of units and number of samples).
 5. To successfully acquire a target, move the mouse pointer inside the gray target to start a new reach.
 At this point, a green cursor will appear.
 Try to move the green cursor to the target by adjusting it with mouse movements.